mfranczy/wg-image-compatibility/docs/proposals/PROPOSAL_B.md

 ```

 The design imposes a strong 1 to 1 relationship between the compatibility artifact and the image.
-That allows users to independently release artifacts and attach compatibility to the already existing images.
+That allows users to independently release artirequirements and attach compatibility to the already existing images.

 The disadvantage of this solution is that you cannot create compatibility that points to multiple images having the same requirements.